Student Research and Travel Grants

 • consider our broader strategic conservation goals,

 • ensure your research addresses a conservation issue for KBAs or one of our Conservation Programs.
-You can contact us to discuss your projects ahead of time.

 We have Conservation Programs across Australia with diverse priorities and can put you in touch with our teams and are always happy to work together.